 For plaintiffs, the advantage is that only one set of lawyers is needed.
 This can be of particular benefit where the harm to any individual is small (for instance, overcharging by a phone carrier), but there are many individuals in the class.

-Legal requirements for a class action in Las Vegas
+3. What are the legal requirements for a class action in Las Vegas?

 Class actions typically occur in cases when a large company allegedly injures several people, such as in the Vioxx drug case against the pharmaceutical company Merck.
 The key component to class actions is the “necessary parties rule.”

-Predictably, class action lawsuits often take several years before there is a resolution.2 But first, there are various elements that must be shown in order for the court to certify the class.
+Predictably, class action lawsuits often take several years before there is a resolution.
+But first, various elements must be shown in order for the court to certify the class.
 Specifically, the court must make the following findings:

 - That the number of class members renders it impracticable to join them in the action;